Enquiry Form

 This is a plastic-compatible, high-contrast imaging technique for unstained, transparent samples such as oocytes.
 NAMC provides pseudo-three-dimensional images with a shadow-cast appearance.
 The direction of contrast can be easily adjusted for each sample.

-Auto Correction Collar (Ti2-E)
+Auto Correction Collar Ti2-E

 Changes in sample thickness, cover glass thickness, refractive index distribution in the sample, and temperature can lead to spherical aberration and image deterioration.
 The highest quality objectives are often equipped with correction collars to compensate for these changes, and precise positioning of the collar is critical in achieving high resolution, high contrast images.
-This new automated correction collar utilizes a harmonic drive and automatic correction algorithm that enable users to easily achieve precise collar adjustment to achieve maximal objective performance every time.
+This new auto correction collar utilizes a harmonic drive and automatic correction algorithm that enable users to easily achieve precise collar adjustment to achieve optimum objective performance every time.

-The λ series objectives, utilizing Nikon’s proprietary Nano Crystal Coat technology, are perfect for demanding, low-signal, multi-channel fluorescence imaging that requires high transmission and aberration correction over a wide wavelength range.
-Combined with new fluorescence filter cubes that offer improved fluorescence detection and stray light countermeasures such as the Noise Terminator, the λ series objectives demonstrate their power in weak signal observations such as single-molecule imaging and even luminescence-based applications.
+The Lambda series objectives, utilizing Nikon’s proprietary Nano Crystal Coat technology, are perfect for demanding, low-signal, multi-channel fluorescence imaging that requires high transmission and aberration correction over a wide wavelength range.
+Combined with new fluorescence filter cubes that offer improved fluorescence detection and stray light countermeasures such as the Noise Terminator, the Lambda series objectives demonstrate their power in weak signal observations such as single-molecule imaging and even luminescence-based applications.

 Luminescence image: